HoldenLab/holdenlab.github.io/_posts/2025-11-17-GeneFrames-bacterial-timelapse.md

 Unfortunately, Thermo discontinued these items in 2025.
 BioRad FrameSeals, which as far as I can tell are the identical product under a different brand name, are also either discontinued or soon to be discontinued.

-I have been looking for an alternative to this product and record the results of mine and other's investigations here.
-I will keep this updated with any further developments.
+I have been looking for an alternative to this product and record the results of mine and other's investigations here. *Based on pricing and initial tests, the iSpacers mentioned below are the best replacement for GeneFrames.*

+- [iSpacers from SUNJinLab](https://www.sunjinlab.com/ispacer-selection-guide/) appear to be a promising solution.
+The company said they can make custom sizes.
+Prices look good: [$20 for 50, $80 for 250](https://www.sunjinlab.com/product/ispacer-0-25mm/).
+Thanks Ivan Volkov and George Churchman for finding these. *We have now tested these and the 0.3mm thick iSpacers work well for timelapse microscopy of *Bacillus subtilis.* We will use these going forward.
+If we have any further updates as to their performance I will post them here.
+We are planning  to purchase a custom size that matches GeneFrame laterl dimensions, as the standard iSpacers are too big to fit 22mm coverslips.
 - Grace Biolabs have recently released [SecureSeal Frames](https://gracebio.com/product/secureseal-frame-620103/), a GeneFrame compatible replacement product.
 My lab have tested the prototype version of these and they work fine for *Bacillus subtilis* time lapse microsopy.
 However, at $115 for 25, they are quite pricy at 4x the cost of the old GeneFrames.
-- [iSpacers from SUNJinLab](https://www.sunjinlab.com/ispacer-selection-guide/) appear to be a promising solution.
-The company said they can make custom sizes.
-Prices look good: [$20 for 50, $80 for 250](https://www.sunjinlab.com/product/ispacer-0-25mm/).
-Thanks Ivan Volkov and George Churchman for finding these. *We have ordered some.
-We will test them and post results once we get them.*

 - There is probably a good DIY solution.
 The key step would be to identify a suitably non-toxic double sided adhesive sheet material.
 Hobbyist die cutters or makerspace laser cutters could be used to cut the sheet.